CosmicMind/Material/README.md

 ![MaterialKit](http://www.materialkit.io/MK/MaterialKit.png)

-<h4 style="text-align: center;">Beautiful Material Design in Swift.</h4>

 # Welcome to MaterialKit

-MaterialKit is built as an animation and graphics framework.
+MaterialKit is a graphics and animation framework based on Google's Material Design.
 A major goal in the design of MaterialKit is to allow the creativity of others to easily be expressed.
 The following README is written to get you started, and is by no means a complete tutorial on all that is possible.
-Examples may be found in the Examples directory that go beyond the README documentation.
+Additional examples may be found in the Examples directory that go beyond the README documentation.

 ### CocoaPods